michaelrkytch/streamsum/README.md

 ## TODO
 * ability to provide Metrics implementation by classname in config file
 * ability to provide an Extractor class by classname.
 When provided this takes precedence over type extensions of Extract
-* output raw tuples or provide plugin to transform output?
-* instantiate with async/chan I/O or BlockingQueue I/O

 ## License